m-zest/todo-imageAPI/README.md

 node index.js
 ```
 (no need for running the ``` mongod ``` server locally)
-I have connected it to the mongoDB Atlas.
+since it is being connected it to the mongoDB Atlas.

 ## Once the app started, we can see all the image and its details which is being stored in the db.